 The questions are picked randomly from a bank of 70 questions.

-You will get a link to the interview about an hour after you submit your application and you have 48 hours to complete it.
+You'll get a link to the interview about an hour after you submit your application and you must submit it no later than 48 hours after the deadline to which you are applying.

 Will I be able to practice my questions?